GaryniL/KinectTapingToolkit/README.md

 - Remember to install Kinect for Windows SDK and Developer Toolkit first
 - ```./KinectTapingToolkit/KinectTapingToolkit/MainWindow.xaml.cs``` handles main window which shows Kinect-captured video
 - ```./KinectTapingToolkit/KinectTapingToolkit/ChooseKinectWin.xaml.cs``` handles small prompt appearing at start which lets you set Group and User of the log data name (for organization)
 - ```./KinectTapingToolkit/KinectTapingToolkit/SkeletonDisplayManager.cs``` Captures user's skeleton, transforms it into X,Y,Z coordinates and JSON format then stores it in text file (```./KinectTapingToolkit/KinectTapingToolkit/Logs/```) and sends it by HTTP POST to Server once per second.
-(The system can also be configured to POST more than once per second, if desired)
+(The system can also be configured to POST more than once per second, if desired.
+Not recommended for slow connections)

 ![kinect_2.png](./image/kinect_2.png)

 *You can change the log data storing path and file name in the code*